kubernetes/kubernetes/contrib/prometheus/README.md

 1. Use kubectl to handle auth & proxy the kubernetes API locally, emulating the old KUBERNETES_RO service.

-1. The list of services to be monitored is passed as a command line aguments in the yaml file.
+1. The list of services to be monitored is passed as a command line arguments in the yaml file.

 1. The startup scripts assumes that each service T will have